Error-331/code_tests/docs/bible/links.md

 Shepherd of Peace - November 3 (All Christ want from us is our submission; Everything he offers us is lined with his lavish, loving kindness);

+Now and Forever - November 4 (Though we are constantly changing, God is not.
+He is a steady foundation and a sure help.);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;